alaraayan/project-3-server/README.md

 })
 ```

 Every movie we seeded was assigned to the admin user.
 We wanted to have control over the content on Moodflix and limited a user's abilities accordingly.
 Logged in users can add a movie to the database, leave a comment on a movie, add moods to an existing movie and only delete the moods they've added.
-Editing and deleting movies are only allowed for admin users who also have the ability to edit moods regardless of ownership.
+Editing and deleting movies are only allowed for admin users who also have the ability to edit moods regardless who has originally added them.

-We handled a lot of these in the frontend but made sure we added the necessary validation in the backend as well.
+We handled a lot of these in the frontend but made sure we added the necessary validations in the backend as well.
 For example, the authorisation part of removing a comment looks like this:

 ``` javascript
 async function remove(req,res, next) {